 The roots grow laterally just below the surface of the ground.
 Pull out all parts of the root to effectively control the plant.
 Revisit site every few weeks during the growing season to remove new growth from any remaining roots or seeds.

-Porcelain Berry: Similar in appearance to wild grape–even with tendrils–except that the pith (center of the vine) of porcelain berry is solid white; mature bark does not peel; berry colors include white, yellow, lilac, turquoise, green and pink, eventually turning dark blue; and leaves are generally small with deep lobes.
+Porcelain Berry: Similar in appearance to wild grape–even with tendrils–except that the pith (center of the vine) of porcelain berry is solid white; mature bark does not peel; berry colors include white, yellow, lilac, turquoise, green and pink, eventually turning dark blue, and the underside of the porcelain berry leaf is always glossy.